storyexplorer/The-Story-Explorer/_posts/2023-12-18-complexity-from-simplicity.md

 This piece is composed of two parts.
 The first half is very musically complex.
 The melody is syncopated, chromatic (doesn't follow the scale of the key it's in), and strongly clashes with the harmony and slides of the strings.
 Yet, even with all that, John Williams still gives the listener this melody in small parts, and he repeats those small parts so that one can still follow.
 To my ear, it's an incredible piece on its own.

-But the second half makes the piece go from incredible to classic. *"Somewhere in My Memory"* serves as a direct contrast to the chaos of the first half (Contrast is How We See [[^YAAS-contrast]]).
+But the second half makes the piece go from incredible to classic. *Somewhere in My Memory* serves as a direct contrast to the chaos of the first half (Contrast is How We See [[^YAAS-contrast]]).
 The main melody is diatonic (uses the scale of the key) and falls on strong beats (not as much syncopation).
 But, the harmony is still complex, and that's the key to this second half.

 Many musicians (i.e. just me working out how to play it on guitar) would probably approach this by having the harmony follow the melody (in this case a 1-4-5 pattern).
 It's the simplest way to do it.
 The result: very cheesy, no heart.
 On a closer listen, Williams put the melody in front of complex harmony that follows an unusual but simple pattern (1-7-6-7 bass motion).
 This makes the lyrics and music feel beautiful, heartfelt, and wistful.
 After the beginning section, then come some chord and key changes reminiscent of classic jazz standards; the melody soars; and this beautiful composition is complete.